jojoelfe/deco_lace_template_matching_manuscript/manuscript.md

 Understanding of cellular processes requires knowledge of the amounts, location, interactions, and conformations of biomolecules inside the cell.
 Techniques that measure this can broadly be divided into label- and label-free techniques.
-In label-techniques a probe is physically attached to a molecule is interest that is able to produce a high signal-to-noise signal, such as a fluorescent molecule.
+In label-techniques a probe is physically attached to a molecule of interest that is able to produce a high signal-to-noise signal, such as a fluorescent molecule.
 In label-free techniques the physical properties of molecules themselves are used for detection.
 An example for this is proteomics using mass-spectrometry